-- It captures a significant function of DWER - It measures the amount of resources required to develop and implement policies and strategies - It is of interest as it shows the cost of policy development - Is relevant to the use of funds being expended to develop and implement strategic policy and legislation that promotes sustainable environmental outcomes.
+- It is of interest as it shows the cost of policy development - Is relevant to the use of funds being expended to develop and implement strategic policy and legislation that promotes sustainable environmental outcomes.

 The indicator is relevant to this service as they can track the efficiency of the policy development and implementation over time and provide a simple metric for users of department's Budget Statements and Annual Report.